 A stroke and turn official shall be a certified swimming official.

-1. To become certified a registered non-athlete USA Swimming member must meet the following minimum requirements:
+1. To become certified as a stroke and turn official, the following training requirments shall be met:

 a. attend a formal clinic presented by a qualified instructor

-b. before beginning any deck training, complete the on-line timer and stroke & turn test with a minimum grade of 80%
+b. before beginning any deck training, complete the on-line stroke & turn/timer test with a minimum grade of 80%

 c. completes a minimum of sixteen hours during a minimum of four sessions of a swim meet of on-the-deck training under the apprenticeship of a qualified trainer.
 A minimum of three hours must be spent in each of freestyle, breaststroke, butterfly, backstroke, and individual medley events

 d. all training must be completed within one year of taking the formal clinic

-2. To maintain certification, an official must work in a stroke and turn or higher capacity a minimum of sixteen hours in a one year period.
+2. Must be a non-athlete USA Swimming member to work as a certified official.3.
+To maintain certification, an official must work in a stroke and turn or higher capacity a minimum of four sessions a year.

-3. At the discretion of the Officials Chair, a person whose certification has lapsed may have it renewed by attending a formal clinic and/or satisfactorily completing the on-line examination.
+4. At the discretion of the Officials Chair, a person whose certification has lapsed may have it renewed by attending a formal clinic and/or satisfactorily completing the on-line examination.